quintans/eventsourcing/README.md

 go common.BalanceWorkers(ctx, memberlist, workers, cfg.LockExpiry/2)
 ```

+All this balancing and projection rebuilds assumes that a projection is idempotent.

 ## Rationale

 ### Event Bus

-The main challenge is, how to store events into a database and then propagate it to a event bus without losing any event.
+One of the challenges that I faced was how to store events into a database and then propagate it to a event bus without losing any event, since it is not possible to write into a database and publish to a event bus in a transaction, because there is no guarantee that this would always work.

-In some of the implementations that I have seen, some sort of event bus is used to deliver the domain events to external consumers, without considering that it is not possible to write into a database and publish to a event bus in a transaction.
-There is no guarantee that this would always work.For example, we could use a transaction and publish to the event bus only if we were able to successfully insert in the database, but the commit may fail, resulting in an inconsistency between the database and the published event.
+For example, we could think of publishing the event only if we were able to successfully insert into the database, but the commit may fail, resulting in an inconsistency between the database and the published event.

 That being said, first we write to the database and then a second process picks up the database changes.